-There are three types of admissions at The Maplewood; respite, rehabilitation and long-term care.
 Skilled nursing care and support is required for all types of admissions and stays at The Maplewood whether they are short or long stays.
-It is the rehabilitation stays that have changed the most significantly over the past year.
+It is the rehabilitation stays that have changed the most significantly in recent years.

 The Maplewood has always provided excellent therapy, nursing care and support services for rehabilitation residents.
 The common characteristics of the rehabilitation referrals were primarily people choosing elective surgery to replace or repair a joint such as a knee or hip.
 These patients would arrive at The Maplewood after a three-day hospital stay and would begin a rigorous restorative therapy program.
 The progress would be swift and medically uncomplicated.
 The resident would reach a maintenance level of therapy having reached the therapy goals for both physical therapy and occupational therapy and would then be discharged to home.
 A certified home care agency would provide a short period of support in the home as the patient transitioned back to their home setting.

 Over the past several years, the insurance coverage after surgery for restorative therapy has changed dramatically.
 Therefore many of the patients that previously came directly to a skilled nursing facility prior to going home are now going home with therapy and support services in the home.
 This transition, although limiting some patient’s options for therapy, has meant that many of the very short- and medically-straightforward therapy treatments happen in the home setting rather than the skilled nursing environment.